a7med-amnt/ahmed/README.md

 - 👀 I’m interested in, I don't know
 - 🌱 I’m currently learning, Improving what I have learned (everything)
 - 💞️ I’m looking to collaborate on, ?
-- 📫 How to reach me, My accounts or wy website
+- 📫 How to reach me, My accounts or my website
 - ⚡ Fun fact: !

 <!---